Democrats signal a shift toward accepting voter ID laws

 Jessica González, a Democratic member of the state legislature from Dallas, was among those who met with Harris.

 “She did point out and really recognize the collaborative effort of the groups of folks that kind of came together,” González said.
-“We knew that this [Republican] bill would have a disparate impact on people of color, the Black and brown communities.
+“We knew that this [Republican] bill would have a disparate impact on people of color, the Black and Brown communities.
 That fact is really what brought us together, and she was very impressed by what we had accomplished.”

-González said that Harris pressed the Texas legislator for strategies to defend voting that could also work in other states.
+González said Harris pressed the Texas legislator for strategies to defend voting that could also work in other states.

-At one point, Gonzalez recalled, the vice president looked at the gathered legislators and asked them: “What are you going to do if the federal legislation doesn’t pass?”
+At one point, González recalled, the vice president looked at the gathered legislators and asked them: “What are you going to do if the federal legislation doesn’t pass?”

 Scott Clement contributed to this report.